 17. Intermediate times and preliminary finishing times may be officially announced and/or displayed.
-Otherwise such times must not be communicated to the athletes by persons in the competition area without the prior approval of the appropriate Referee.
-This approval shall be given only when there are no time displays visible to athletes at the relevant point and in circumstances where such times will be provided to all athletes in the race.
+Otherwise such times must not be communicated to the athletes by persons in the competition area without the prior approval of the appropriate Referee who may authorise or appoint no more than one person to call times at each of no more than two agreed timing points.